|

 ahead of time, lodging located, and arrangements for financial

-management to cover expenses while on the road all has to be thought
+management to cover expenses while on the road has to be thought

 through.
 Even packing travel food is an essential element of